Trier: Climate

 Trier has an oceanic climate (Köppen: Cfb), but with greater extremes than the marine versions of northern Germany.
 Summers are warm except in unusual heat waves and winters are recurrently cold, but not harsh.
 Precipitation is high despite not being on the coast.
-As a result of the European heat wave in 2003, the highest temperature recorded was 39 °C on 8 August of that year.
-On 25 July 2019, a record-breaking temperature of 40.6 °C was recorded.
-The lowest recorded temperature was −19.3 °C on February 2, 1956.
+As a result of the European heat wave in 2003, the highest temperature recorded was 39°C on 8 August of that year.
+On 25 July 2019, a record-breaking temperature of 40.6°C was recorded, a record which was again broken on 27 June 2026, as the result of the European heatwave in 2026.
+The lowest recorded temperature was −19.3°C on 2 February 1956.